TheOfferHaus/theofferhaus/README.md

 4. Click on the Webhooks tab
 5. Click Add a Webhook
 6. Paste in your localtunnel URL and add `/api/typeform` to the end of it
-7. Click 'Save Webbook' and make sure to also click the Webhook ON slider to enable it
+7. Click 'Save Webhook' and make sure to also click the Webhook ON slider to enable it

 ## Setting Up Docusign
 0. Run `npm install`